Dispute over proposed development near Caledonia and Six Nations returns to court

 The group that has occupied the site since the summer of 2020 has maintained that the land in question is on unceded Haudenosaunee territory.

-The latest legal chapter comes after the province's Court of Appeal overturned a previous permanent injunction last year, finding the judge who issued it discriminated against an Indigenous man who was named in it.
+"The permanent injunction is necessary so that the lands can hopefully be returned and the development can proceed."

+DeMelo argued that there hasn't been a direct challenge filed in the case to his client's legal rights to develop the land and that the court must decide whether the occupiers have a right to halt the development.

-Proceedings began Monday with lawyers disagreeing on the legal status of past orders that asked the protesters to leave.
+Proceedings began Monday with lawyers disagreeing on the legal status of past orders that asked the protesters to leave two years ago.

-Lawyers for Skyler Williams, who has acted as spokesman for the Indigenous group, argued that injunctions issued in the past are no longer in place, and a permanent injunction can't be issued as a result.
+Lawyers for Skyler Williams, who has acted as spokesman for the Indigenous group that has set up camp on the site, argued that injunctions issued in the past are no longer in place, and a permanent injunction can't be issued as a result.

+But DeMelo argued that there is a valid interlocutory injunction in place that would allow for a permanent injunction.

+The latest legal chapter comes after the province's Court of Appeal overturned a previous permanent injunction last year, finding the judge who issued it discriminated against Williams, who was named in it.